 If you’re not familiar with buyer personas, they’re models for what your ideal customers are like.
 A persona includes information such as what sort of person they are (education, income level, or job, for example) as well as what’s important to them (saving time or money, for example).
-If you haven’t developed them yet, or you think you could put a little more elbow grease into ones you already have, here’s a free template to help you put together your buyer personas.
+If you haven’t developed them yet, or you think you could put a little more elbow grease into ones you already have, here’s a free checklist to help you nail down your market research and target audience.

 If you put together buyer personas now, and then create every piece of content with a persona in mind, your content will work harder for you — in fact, you may find persona-driven content results in your audience marketing your content for you!

 3) Focus on the right social media platforms.

 Now that we have some important baselines established that will make your subsequent marketing efforts pack a more powerful punch, let’s figure out the right places to spend your time (so it’s not wasted in the wrong ones).
 And if there’s one area rife with opportunities for misspent time, it’s on social media.